These senior care certifications and trainings can improve your career

 Adding trainings and certifications can be a pivotal step in enhancing the level of care you’re able to provide.
 Additional training and certifications can also open doors to more niche positions, such as working in palliative care or with a senior who has dementia.
 If you're serious about a part-time or full-time career as a senior care provider, ramping up your training will help to set yourself apart from other care providers.

-Check with any national organizations you choose for your training, the Better Business Bureau, and local, state or federal agencies to see what the minimum requirements are for working as a senior care provider in your area.
-To do so, you can search “senior care requirements in (your state),” or check out compiled lists like this one from In the Know.
+For any training you're interested in, first check with any national organizations, the Better Business Bureau and local, state or federal agencies to see what the minimum requirements are for working as a senior care provider in your area.
+You can search “senior care requirements in (your state),” or check out compiled lists online, like this state requirements list from In the Know.

 Ready to start looking for additional training and certifications?
 Here are a few caregiver courses to consider when working with seniors.
 Cost ranges are based on the specific programs listed in each section and are likely to vary for other courses.